Tamara Geva: Training and early career

-Geva fell in love with ballet when she was taken by her father in Mariinsky Theatre and saw La Esmeralda danced by Mathilde Kschessinska.
+Geva fell in love with ballet when she was taken by her father to the Mariinsky Theatre and saw La Esmeralda danced by Mathilde Kschessinska.
 However open-minded, her parents forbade Geva to go to ballet school.
 Still, she was allowed to take private lessons.

-At age 13 Geva began to attend evening dance classes at the St. Petersburg's Mariinsky Theatre School, when it began to accept older students shortly after the revolution.
+At age 13, Geva began to attend evening dance classes at the St. Petersburg's Mariinsky Theatre School, when it began to accept older students shortly after the revolution.
 Her teachers were Evgenia Sokolova and Alexander & Ivan Chekrygin.
-It was here that she met dancer and choreographer George Balanchine, who at the time was the teacher for the ballroom dance classes.
-She and Balanchine became close very soon, and he began choreographing pieces for them both.
+Here, she met dancer and choreographer George Balanchine, who at the time was the teacher for the ballroom dance classes.
+Balanchine and she became close very soon, and he began choreographing pieces for them both.
 One of the first things they did was La Nuit to Anton Rubinstein's Romance in E-flat.

 Geva and Balanchine began appearing together professionally in ballet concerts.
-From 1921, Balanchine managed his own company The Young Ballet.
+From 1921, Balanchine managed his own company, the Young Ballet.
 Though stuffed with promising and talented dancers, the company struggled in Soviet Russia.
 Tamara married Balanchine in 1924, when she was 17 years old.
 According to the family legend, the parents agreed on this marriage when Balanchine played Wagner to Levkiy, who adored this composer.